Affogato allo Zabaglione

 - In a heat-safe bowl, whisk the egg yolks and sugar until thick and pale yellow.

-- At this point, start your espresso machine, if you haven’t already done so.
+- At this point, start your espresso machine if you haven’t already done so.

-- You’re espresso should be almost done!
+- Your espresso should be almost done!

 - Scoop your ice cream into dessert bowls or coffee cups.
 Pour 1/8 cup or more of the hot espresso over the ice cream.
 Drizzle with the liqueur, if you want some kick.